-Best & Cheapest Florida Home Insurance as Rated by Customers in 2020
+Cheapest and Best Homeowners Insurance in Florida as Rated by Customers in 2023

-Owning a home carries a lot of responsibility, but, thankfully, homeowners insurance offers protection in case of an unexpected event.
-Unlike many states, Florida homeowners may experience hurricanes and floods throughout the year.
-It’s important to have confidence in your home insurance provider in case of an unfortunate event in your house that causes damage, whether it be from a flood or other catastrophic weather event.
+Owning a home means a lot of responsibility.
+Thankfully, homeowners insurance offers protection in case of an unexpected event.
+Unlike many states, Florida homeowners experience hurricanes and floods throughout the year.
+It's important to have confidence in your home insurance provider in case of an unfortunate event in your house that causes damage, whether it be from a fire, flood or other catastrophic weather event, or something else.

 Clearsurance is committed to collecting reviews and rankings for hundreds of homeowners insurance companies to help you be more confident in your homeowners insurance company.
 It can also help you find another home insurance company that better meets your needs.
 You can evaluate and compare the best Florida home insurance companies based on your specific criteria and in your specific Florida zip code.